 Collage is a type of art which combines pieces of diverse materials such as magazines, types of paper, fabric, paint and photographic material into one composition.
-It started in the beginning of the 20th century.
 A good starting point in understanding what collage is, might be to look at some of these artists who pioneered the idea of collage:

 Kurt Schwitters, Picasso, Matisse, Hannah Höch